-TMAG’s programs open up a world of learning for students of all ages, teachers, and the broader community.
+TMAG's programs open up a world of learning for students of all ages, as well as teachers and the broader community.

-Programs for students include interpretive displays, guided programs and supporting resources which stimulate discussion and enrich learning, and are available across disciplines including Tasmanian Aboriginal culture, the Antarctic, art, biodiversity, and history.
+Programs for students include interpretive displays, guided programs and supporting resources which stimulate discussion and enrich learning, and are available across disciplines including Tasmanian Aboriginal culture, art and history.

 Professional development programs for teachers include a variety of exhibition previews, workshops and information sessions to help teachers make the most of the learning opportunities the Museum has to offer, and to support learning back in the classroom.

 Programs are also available as tailored outreach programs within schools, community organisations and the childcare and disability sectors.